curiousoffice/playbook/README.rst

 Objectives
 ~~~~~~~~~~

-Encourage that software built by sophilabs has the necessary
+Ensure that software built by sophilabs has the necessary
-mechanisms to boost the following principles in an execution
+mechanisms to promote the following principles in an execution
 environment:

 - Reliability: The application should behave as expected.